-- (1) Regulations under this Part may- - (a) make different provision for different purposes (including provision of temporary or local effect), - (b) include incidental, supplementary, consequential, transitional, transitory or saving provision. - (2) Regulations under this Part are subject to the negative procedure.
+- (1) Regulations under this Part may- - (a) make different provision for different purposes (including provision of temporary or local effect), - (b) include incidental, supplementary, consequential, transitional, transitory or saving provision. - (2) Regulations under this Part- - (a) if enabled by section 9(1), are subject to the affirmative procedure, - (b) otherwise, are subject to the negative procedure.